christophzengerle/AiGen_CAD/README.md

-# AiGen-CAD: Generative AI for 3D Modeling
+# AiGen-CAD: Generative AI for 3D CAD Model Reconstruction from a single 2D Image

 This project was developed as part of a Master's program in Artificial Intelligence and Computer Vision at the [Kempten University of Applied Sciences](https://www.hs-kempten.de/en/) in cooperation with the [Institute for Data-optimised Manufacturing (IDF)](https://www.hs-kempten.de/en/research/research-institutes/idf-the-institute).